TroyMoses/constrCompany/README.md

-# Helping Bank
+# Ozoh Engineering Company

-Welcome to the Helping Bank project!
-This is a Next.js website for a fictional company that specializes in providing loan-related services.
+Welcome to the Ozoh Engineering Company Website!
+This is a Next.js website for a fictional company that specializes in providing all engineering services.
 The website is designed to showcase the company's offerings and allow users to get in touch for inquiries and feedback.

 ## Table of Contents